forestdb/forestdb.org/models/2025-problang-comparison-class.md

 )

-// var c = sample(classPrior)
-// var comparisonClass = c == "subordinate" ? subordinate_params : superordinate_params
+display("subordinate class")
 viz(literalListener("tall", thresholds, subordinate_params))

+display("superordinate class")
 viz(literalListener("tall", thresholds, superordinate_params))
 ~~~~

 Next we move on to the S₁.

-This piece is pretty straightforward.
-The S₁ is a function that takes in the **state** the speaker wishes to communicate, the thresholds, and the comparison class.
-Like our other models we have investigated this quarter, it returns a probability distribution over utterances.
+The S₁ is a function that takes in the **state** the speaker wishes to communicate, the **thresholds**, and the **comparison class**.
+Like our other models we have investigated this quarter, it returns a probability distribution over utterances (using **Infer**).

 In order to calculate this probability distribution, it samples an utterance then scores the L0 (using the same threshold and comparison class criteria).
+Then it scores the probability of that utterance against the pre-defined state.
+Using **Infer**, it returns this utterance probability distribution.

+Below, the speaker function is called and returns a probability distribution over utterances, considering both a) whether the state is tall or short and b) how tall or short the state is relative to the prior knowledge about the comparison class in question.

 ~~~~
-/// fold:
+///fold:
 var exp = function(x){return Math.exp(x)}

 var binParam = 3;